jolie/web-examples/vue_and_database_service/README.md

 This is a a small show case on how to use Jolie to served Vue web application.
 Please see `backend.ol` for an example of creating a connection to Database with Jolie.

-**Notice**: In this example, we use SQLite as a database, this required a presence of SQLite jdbc driver in `lib` directory.
-Make sure that you have the correct jdbc driver for the Database technology you are using.

 ## Project setup

 Install npm/jpm dependencies